 Always wear safety glasses and nitrile gloves when servicing your Indian Motorcycle.
-To inspect and maintain the brake system on your Indian Chief, follow these steps:
+To inspect and maintain the brake system on your Indian Vintage or model year 2020 and older Chief, follow these steps:

 1. With the aid of an assistant, position the motorcycle on level ground in the fully upright position.